-Hence, the aim of the ManyMedications database is to connect researchers interested in self-and-other-medicative behaviours in animals with a special focus on wound care, use of external matter (e.g., plants, animals, soil) and accompanying social behaviours.
+Hence, the aim of the ManyMedications database is to connect researchers interested in self-and-other-medicative behaviors in animals with a special focus on wound care, use of external matter (e.g., plants, animals, soil) and accompanying social behaviors.

-Click the images below for visual footage on wound tending behaviours (© Comparative Biocognition):
+Click the images below for visual footage on wound tending behaviors (© Comparative Biocognition):

 If you are interested in